 Bee Lavender is an activist, author, entrepreneur, and expat.
 Her contributions as a social media pioneer caused Time Magazine to call her a “reigning mother superior,” and she was the CEO of a startup acquired by Facebook.
-She is currently the founder and CEO of a computer security company.
+She is currently the founder and CEO of a tech security company.

 Bee is the critically-acclaimed author of Lessons in Taxidermy and editor of the anthologies Breeder and Mamaphonic.
 She has written for The Guardian, Salon, Catapult, Bust, Bitch, and appeared on many NPR and BBC Radio programs.
 Her writing regularly appears in anthologies in both the United States and the United Kingdom.